ictvoip/ictvoip-docs/docs/source/admin/ictvoipbilling.rst

 2. Read the WHMCS version from ``tblconfiguration``.
 3. Verify the ictVoIP Billing addon is active and read the stored license key.
 4. Check for the required custom client fields and the ``mod_ictvoipbilling_country_codes`` table.
-5. Probe the configured FusionPBX servers over HTTPS/HTTP and report reachable API endpoints.
+5. Probe the configured FusionPBX and FS PBX servers over HTTPS/HTTP and report reachable API endpoints.

 Use the portable health check when the normal health-check page fails to load because of a fatal error or a missing dependency.